Business rates is a way that those who occupy a non-domestic property contribute towards the cost of local services.

 Both multipliers for a financial year are based on the previous year's multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year unless a lower multiplier is set by the government.

-Apart from exempt properties, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
+Apart from exempt properties, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA).
 They draw up and maintain a full list of all rateable values.
 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that came into effect on 1 April 2023, this date was set as 1 April 2021.
+For the revaluation that came into effect on 1 April 2023, this date was set as 1 April 2021 (2023 list) or for the revaluation that came into effect on 1 April 2026, this date was set as 1 April 2024 (2026 list).

 To check what is included in your assessment visit the valuation office website.